omkarjc27/Snippet-Index/README.md

 - Sublime Text Plugin

 ## Add Snippets
-Current Database is crawled from [TheAlgorithms](https://github.com/TheAlgorithms/Python) and [arnauddri/algorithms](https://github.com/arnauddri/algorithms)
+Current Database is crawled from [TheAlgorithms](https://github.com/TheAlgorithms/Python)

-To add your own Snippets/Functions/Classes to the Database
+To add your own Snippets/Functions/Classes to the Database, Add Your code [Here](https://github.com/omkarjc27/Snippet-Index/tree/master/Python).
+Follow the format given in snippet.py

-Submit your code or link to your code/repository [here](https://github.com/omkarjc27/Snippet-Index/issues).

-Along with a little explaination about what it does.